 As an example, a horse may have a family history of insulin resistance and genetically more prone to that condition phenotypically due to weight gain, but this is not necessarily a cause.
 Genetics are often blamed for many health conditions, when in fact those genes can be regulated tightly by other factors in the body.
 That horse with a family inheritance of a predisposition to insulin resistance may be perfectly sound and healthy for many years, but then something changes.
 Maybe it was a high grain intake, overexposure to a lush pasture, a stressful event or injury, or even retention of fetal membranes post foaling.
 That event then led to a dysbiosis in the gastrointestinal tract, which through a sequence of events and inflammation, activated the genes associated with insulin resistance.
 This is essentially going into the world of epigenetics and how the environment alters gene expression.
 Despite, it does show us how we can have two horses that consume too much grain or retain membranes or otherwise, but both do not develop insulin resistance or even laminitis.
 Likely there is a genetic component, a switch, which was then activated as a result.
 Therefore, you should not just use the excuse that your horse is insulin resistant or foundered because his or her parents were that way too.
 That may be true, but it’s just possible that an event or sequence of events led to the activation of those genes.
 Likely what you are doing for that horse, in regards to feed, pasture, and other stress factors, is the same as what was done for his or her parents.
 Thus, genes were triggered in both groups.

-What I do see is that no matter what the problem is in the patient, as I achieve or restore balance to the microbiome in the horse, the more easily the problem is to manage.
+What I do see is that no matter what the problem is in the patient, as I achieve or restore balance to the microbiome in the horse, the more easily the problem in that patient is to manage.
 Pain becomes more controlled, tissues mend more readily, insulin levels balance out, allergies are more controlled, and even many laminitic horses become more comfortable.

 I am sure everyone wants to know what that ‘silver bullet’ fix is to the problem, but in all honesty, there is no one single ‘fix’.
 There is no cure, but more so it boils down to management of many factors and using what is available to us to modify and support the bacterial population.
 That involves diet, stress modification, pain control, proper foot trimming and balance, and even exercise.
 Then we have specific supplements that are being used and explored to further impact and stabilize the bacterial population.